How to setup Azure Cosmos DB global distribution using the Graph API

 For BCDR, it is recommended to add regions based on the region pairs described in the Business continuity and disaster recovery (BCDR): Azure Paired Regions article.

 Connecting to a preferred region using the Graph API using the .NET SDK

-The Graph API is exposed as an extension library on top of the DocumentDB SDK.
+The Graph API is exposed as an extension library on top of the SQL API.

 In order to take advantage of global distribution, client applications can specify the ordered preference list of regions to be used to perform document operations.
 This can be done by setting the connection policy.
 Based on the Azure Cosmos DB account configuration, current regional availability and the preference list specified, the most optimal endpoint will be chosen by the SDK to perform write and read operations.